Agamemthor/Media_Manager/readme.md

 - Todo: Possible configuration also include merging cells together (i.e. span >1)
 - Todo: Can be used windowed and fullscreen (ideally borderless/menubarless fullscreen)
 - Media is resized to fit their grid's size to fit, respecting aspect ratio

+#### notes
+if there are no existing media files in the database, the user is asked for a rootfolder and scanning starts. if there is data in the db, this is loaded automatically mediafolder and mediafiles will be presented in a treeview, along with a media viewer. collection treeview is only shown when a collection is present.